 Coastal proved to be one of the top defensive teams in the country under Hogan's tutelage.
 The Chanticleers ranked first in the nation in three-point field goal defense by limiting opponents to a .275 shooting percentage from beyond the arc in 2010.
 Coastal also stood fifth in the NCAA in field goal percentage defense by holding teams to just 38.2 percent shooting from the field.

-West Florida finished with a winning percentage of .500 or better in 12 of his 16 seasons and has coached 16 All-GSC performers.
-Moochie Norris of the NBA's New Orleans Hornets was drafted out of West Florida following his 1995-96 senior season under Hogan.
+West Florida finished with a winning percentage of .500 or better in 12 of his 16 seasons and he coached 16 All-GSC performers.
+Moochie Norris was drafted 33rd overall in the 1996 NBA Draft out of West Florida following his 1995-96 senior season under Hogan.

 Before accepting the head coach position at West Florida prior to the 1993-94 season, Hogan was an assistant coach for three years at Davidson College in Davidson, N.C.
 Working under current Wildcat Head Coach Bob McKillop, he served as the chief scout, directed the off-season conditioning program and was also in charge of team scheduling.
 As Davidson's recruiting coordinator, Hogan helped bring in the bulk of a team which finished 22-8 in 1994 and earned a berth in the National Invitational Tournament.